 With watering, the two easiest large plant families to care for are the Palms and Corn plants.
 These plants come from hot climates and like to be watered once the soil in your plant pot has fully dried out.
-One of the benefits of larger house plants, as opposed to smaller house plants, is that they do not need to be watered as often.
+One of the benefits of larger indoor plants, as opposed to smaller house plants, is that they do not need to be watered as often.
 Larger plants are able to store more water in their stems.
 If you’re a little prone to forgetting your watering schedule, or a beginner to the world of plant care, a larger plant is a little more forgiving than a smaller plant.

-Getting the correct amount of light for your indoor plant is actually a really simple process!
+Getting the correct amount of light for your large indoor plant is actually a really simple process!
 Simply have a look at your plant on our website and follow the light and location guidelines on our website!

-- Indirect Sunlight – most large indoor plants love indirect sunlight.
+- Indirect Sunlight – most large indoor house plants love indirect sunlight.
 Put simply, this means you should be placing your plant in a room that catches plenty of light over the day, but (ideally) keeping it away from the direct sun of the windows.
 The corner of a living room or kitchen would be fantastic for an Areca Palm or Fiddle Leaf Fig.

 - Shade Loving – Whilst many plants like a little bit of light, some can still thrive in darker conditions like hallways and bathrooms.
 Shade loving plants like the Parlour Palm came to popularity in the Victorian Period specifically because it was able to thrive in the dark and dingy conditions of Victorian houses!

-Finally, all leaves on large indoor houseplants love an occasional mist.
+Finally, all leaves on large indoor plants love an occasional mist.
 This helps to shake off the dust that may collect over time.
 This helps your plant maximise its light absorption over the course of each day.
 It also acts like moisturiser to the leaves stomata which can dry over time if they don’t get any water.
 Grab yourself one of our water misters.